tqzamf/shibboleth-friendly-discovery/README.md

 	"other IdPs" button that redirects to `discovery/full`. the "most likely" IdPs are, in order:

-	1. the last one used, if any, as marked by a cookie
+	1. the one the user picked last time, if any, as marked by a cookie
 	2. the most popular ones for the user's /16 (IPv4) or /48 (IPv6)
 	3. the globally most popular ones